-1.3 If there is any inconsistency between what is set out in any of the conditions in these Terms and what is set out in any Purchase Order the Purchase Order shall prevail.
+1.3 If there is any inconsistency between what is set out in any of the conditions in these Terms and what is set out in any Purchase Order, the Purchase Order shall prevail.

-2.2 No variation to these Terms shall be binding unless agreed in writing between the authorised representatives of the Client and MFL.
+2.2 No variation to these Terms shall be binding unless agreed in writing between the authorised representatives of Client and MFL.

 2.3 Sales literature, price lists and other documents issued by MFL in relation to the Services are subject to alteration without notice and do not constitute offers to sell the Services.
-No contract for the sale of the Services shall be binding on MFL unless MFL has issued a document in writing which is expressed to be an offer to sell the Services or has accepted an order placed by the Client by whichever is the earlier of:
+No contract for the sale of the Services shall be binding on MFL unless MFL has issued a document in writing which is expressed to be an offer to sell the Services or has accepted an Order placed by the Client by whichever is the earlier of:

 2.3.1 MFL’s written acceptance;